« Career Development Tools

 Top organizations within business, technology, fashion/retail, media and entertainment, and consumer products, as well as government agencies and nonprofit organizations recruit through 1:1.
 View a list of employers that recruited USC students last year.

-2. Review the Professional Integrity Contract in connectSC for the policies you must abide by during your participation.
+2. Review the Trojan Accountability Expectations for the policies you must abide by during your participation.

-3. Upload your resume into connectSC by clicking the navigation button, found on the top right side of the page.
+3. Upload your resume into Handshake by clicking the My Documents button, found on the top left side of the page.
 Under the expanded menu, click on “My Documents.”
 You can also upload other employment-related documents, such as cover letters and unofficial transcripts.
 Be sure to select an appropriate “Default” resume.

 4. Meet with a career or internship advisor for help with your resume or cover letter during drop-in hours.